Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Methodology

 Here, $\mathbf{r} = \frac{1}{N}\mathbf{1}_N$ enforces that every sample is assigned equal weight.
 The vector $\mathbf{c} \in \mathbb{R}^K$ represents the global target class prior.
 In our offline setting, we assume that while individual predictions may contain noise, the aggregate statistics provide a stable estimate of the domain's class distribution.
 Thus, $\mathbf{c}$ is calculated from the global statistics of the ensemble predictions: $c_k = \frac{|\mathcal{I}_k|}{\sum_{j} |\mathcal{I}_j|}$.
 This transforms local statistical information into boundary conditions for global optimization.

 We utilize the Sinkhorn-Knopp algorithm \cite{sinkhorn1967diagonal} to efficiently solve this convex optimization problem iteratively, ultimately obtaining the optimal assignment labels $\hat{y}_{sink, i} = \arg\max_k Q^*_{ik}$ from a global perspective.
 The Sinkhorn algorithm enforces an inter-class competition mechanism, compelling the model to seek an optimal solution that conforms to global class distribution.
+In practice, executed via GPU-accelerated matrix normalizations with a strictly bounded number of iterations (e.g., only 3 iterations), this process is computationally lightweight and adds negligible overhead.